US STOCKS-Wall Street ends up amid record low volatility ahead of eventful week

 Among the 11 major S&P sectors, consumer discretionary .SPLRCD led the charge, while real estate .SPLRCR and energy .SPNY indexes slipped, with the latter being hit by a drop in oil prices.

-Adobe ADBE.Ojumped after Piper Sandler raised its prices target on the stock to $500.
+Adobe ADBE.O jumped 4.95% after Piper Sandler raised its prices target on the stock to $500.
 The Photoshop software maker said it was offering its AI tool "Firefly" to large businesses.

-Lucid Group LCID.Otumbled after the U.S. luxury electric-vehicle maker's head of China operations, Zhu Jiang, said the company was preparing to enter the world's largest auto market.
+Lucid Group LCID.O tumbled 1.88% after the U.S. luxury electric-vehicle maker's head of China operations, Zhu Jiang, said the company was preparing to enter the world's largest auto market.

+Advancing issues outnumbered declining ones on the NYSE by a 1.16-to-1 ratio; on Nasdaq, a 1.02-to-1 ratio favored advancers.

+The S&P 500 posted 12 new 52-week highs and two new lows; the Nasdaq Composite recorded 71 new highs and 43 new lows.

 (Reporting by Sruthi Shankar and Shristi Achar A in Bengaluru Editing by Vinay Dwivedi and Marguerita Choy)